Mrs Green and Colonel William Green – General Eliott and Mr. Healy

 Admiral Darby’s relief of Gibraltar ( John Lodge )

-Also according to Porter from this time on Holloway kept a private diary of his own movements, in addition to his diary of the works executed - which has been the source of my previous quotations.
+Also according to Porter from this time on Holloway kept a private diary of his own personal movements, in addition to his diary of the works executed - which has been the source of my previous quotations.
 He thought it more important to do this now that he was a staff officer.
 The following were his first entries in the new journal.

 April 17 1781’.
 Was appointed Brigade Major to Brigadier Green NB.
 I live at Mount Pleasant in Brig.
 General Green’s house